matt2718/qdsp/README.md

 Just put `#include <qdsp.h>` in your code and link with -lqdsp.

 As of now, I have not written any documentation.
 This will change very soon.
-Check the file `example.c` for a basic example of a phase plot with QDSP (run `make example` if you want to try it out).
+Check the file `src/example.c` for a basic example of a phase plot with QDSP (run `make example` if you want to try it out).
 It uses QDSP to render the phase plot of a 1D PIC simulation.